hganchev/python-ur-control/README.md

 This is package for basic control of Universal Robots using inbuild intefaces like Dashboard, Realtime, RTDE.

+>:warning: **The package is in developement.
+It can have some bugs or missed functionalities.
+I am open for project ideas or cooperation to make it better. **

 ## Dashboard
 Dashboard is a tcp/ip socket communication to port 29999 with functionalities like:
 - Loading program and installation to robot